erenaktuerk/My-Projects/README.md

 - **Status**: Completed

 ### [BERT Text Classifier](https://github.com/erenaktuerk/bert-text-classifier)
+This project explores the power of BERT (Bidirectional Encoder Representations from Transformers), a cutting-edge NLP model developed by Google Research in 2018.
+Built on the transformer architecture, BERT’s bidirectional approach enables a deep contextual understanding of language.

-A text classification project that leverages the power of BERT (Bidirectional Encoder Representations from Transformers) to classify text data into predefined categories.
-This project emphasizes advanced Natural Language Processing techniques, data preprocessing, model training, and evaluation using state-of-the-art transformer-based models for high performance.
+In this classification task, BERT is applied to analyze and categorize textual data — specifically user reviews — into predefined sentiment or topic-based classes.
+The project highlights advanced Natural Language Processing techniques, including thorough data preprocessing, model fine-tuning, and performance evaluation.
+By leveraging state-of-the-art transformer-based models, the goal is to achieve highly accurate and reliable classification results.

 - **Model Type**: Classification
 - **Technologies used**: Python, BERT, HuggingFace, PyTorch, Scikit-learn